animeshseemendra/Gradient-Descent-Algorithm/README.md

 # Gradient-Descent-Algorithm
-Python Code on most famous data science algorithm
+Python Code on the most famous data science algorithm